An interactive demo video is here: Part 2.

 Printing out a single thin line would not be so interesting, so I picked the first 500 cats from Kaggle’s 25k pet image dataset and plotted all of them out under each other.
 The X axis (columns) show each element’s value in a respective cat’s vector, using a temperature-like color, where blue is the lowest (negative) value, red is the highest value and white is close to zero.

 As you see, it’s not random!
 We definitely do see patterns here!
 To our eyes, it looks like mostly top down lines, with few “disturbances” and outliers.
 This makes sense.
-If the ML model was designed to recognize features from images, not just count raw pixels, and all 500 photos are from cats, it would be expected to see similar outputs for all 500 inputs that all look similar to the “AI eyes” :-)
+If the ML model was designed to recognize features from images, not just count raw pixels, and all 500 photos are of cats, it would be expected to see similar outputs for all 500 inputs that all look similar to the “AI eyes” :-)

 What exactly these individual numbers/colors mean is not important for now - they’re just part of the “fingerprint”, results of inference through the machine learning model I downloaded.
 Different ML models will produce different numbers that will make sense only for that model (or structurally similar ones).
 You can think of it like compiling your C source code for different architectures, x86, RISC and ARM… the resulting binaries make sense only for the CPUs a binary was intended for!